OpenLineage/docs/docs/integrations/airflow/preflight-check-dag.md

 The DAG introduces two configurable variables that users can set according to their requirements:

 - `BYPASS_LATEST_VERSION_CHECK`: Set this to `True` to skip checking for the latest version of the OpenLineage package.
 This is useful when accessing the PyPI URL is not possible or if users prefer not to upgrade.
 - `LINEAGE_BACKEND`: This variable specifies the backend used for OpenLineage events ingestion.
-By default, it is set to `"MARQUEZ"`.
+By default, it is set to `MARQUEZ`.
 Users utilizing a custom backend for OpenLineage should implement custom checks within the `_verify_custom_backend` function.

 ## Implementation